mrazomej/phd/docs/src/chapter_02/section_05_results.md

 the O3 $\Delta\varepsilon_{RA} = -9.7\ k_BT$ strains ([@Fig:ch2_fig05](C)) and
 all of the $R=1220$ and $R =1740$ strains.
 This may be partially due to imprecise previous determinations of their $\Delta\varepsilon_{RA}$ and $R$ values.
-By performing a global fit where we infer all parameters including the repressor copy number $R$ and the binding energy $\Delta\varepsilon_{RA}$, we found better agreement for these strains, although a discrepancy in the steepness of the response for all O3 strains remains (see Chapter 4).
-We considered a number of hypotheses to explain these discrepancies such as including other states (e.g. non-negligible binding of the inactive repressor), relaxing the weak promoter approximation, and accounting for variations in gene and repressor copy number throughout the cell cycle, but none explained the observed discrepancies.
-As an additional test of our model, we considered strains using the synthetic Oid operator which exhibits an especially strong binding energy of $\Delta\varepsilon_{RA}=-17~k_B T$ [@Garcia2011c].
+By performing a global fit where we infer all parameters, including the repressor copy number $R$ and the binding energy $\Delta\varepsilon_{RA}$, we found a better agreement for these strains.
+However, a discrepancy in the steepness of the response for all O3 strains remains (see Chapter 4).
+We considered a number of hypotheses to explain these discrepancies, such as including other states (e.g. non-negligible binding of the inactive repressor), relaxing the weak promoter approximation, and accounting for variations in gene and repressor copy number throughout the cell cycle, but none explained the observed discrepancies.
+As an additional test of our model, we considered strains using the synthetic Oid operator, which exhibits an especially strong binding energy of $\Delta\varepsilon_{RA}=-17~k_B T$ [@Garcia2011c].
 The global fit agrees well with the Oid microscopy data, though it asserts a stronger Oid binding energy of $\Delta\varepsilon_{RA}=-17.7~k_B T$ (see Chapter 4).